-As of July 1, 2015, the new law lets the juvenile court close the CINA case, enter a custody order, and transfer the power to make decisions about the child involved to the district court, without a parent starting a new case.
+The juvenile court can close the CINA case, enter a custody order, and transfer the power to make decisions about the child involved to the district court, without a parent starting a new case.
 The juvenile court would hold a hearing and order custody, physical care, and visitation.
 These orders are called “bridge orders.”

 How do I know if I can get a bridge order in my case?

 The CINA case has to be at a certain point for the parents to get a bridge order.
 To get a bridge order, the case must have all of the following:

 - The child must be identified as a child in need of assistance;

 - A dispositional order must be in place, meaning that the juvenile court has made decisions about custody and care of the child;

 - The child’s father has been legally determined to be the child’s father;

 - The child is placed safely with a parent;